utaresearch/gMicroMC/README.md

 > We are collecting user feedbacks to further improve this package.
 Please don't hesitate to contact us via yujie.chi@uta.edu if you have any comments.
 Much appreciated!

-Updated by Youfang Lai with Email: youfanglai@gmail.com  and Yujie Chi with Email: yujie.chi@uta.edu
 Correpondance: xun.jia@utsouthwestern.edu and yujie.chi@uta.edu

 Researchers are welcomed to modify and distribute this package for non-commercial purpose.
 The authors claim no responsibility for the results produced by users.